So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 No. Don't do it.

 In truth, it can sometimes make sense to switch weapon types.
 It helps a lot where cross-training applies to the switch.
 I'd say this is a case where you're allowed to break the rules but only once you know and understand them.
-The inclination of new players seem to be so so so so so so strongly in favour of unnecessarily switching weapon types that I'd rather just tell you not to do it.
+The inclination of new players seems to be so so so so so so strongly in favour of unnecessarily switching weapon types that I'd rather just tell you not to do it.

 If you're not casting spells or trying to sneak around, armour choice is fairly straightforward.
 As a nice rule of thumb, I like to add AC and EV together into a combined score and then wear the armour with the highest combined score.